Skip to content

 Strain the egg mixture

-This creates a smooth texture.
+This makes for a smooth texture.

 Maintain a stable steaming temperature